DocSpring/craco-less/README.md

 If you want to use [Ant Design](https://ant.design/) with `create-react-app`, you should use the [`craco-antd`](https://github.com/FormAPI/craco-antd) plugin.
-`craco-antd` includes Less, and `babel-plugin-import` to only include the required CSS.
+`craco-antd` includes Less and `babel-plugin-import` (to only include the required CSS.)
 It also makes it easy to customize the theme variables.

 ## Supported Versions